QAutofamily/QAutoLibrary/INSTRUCTIONS.md

 # QAutoLibrary Instructions

-QAutoLibrary Instructions on how to install prerequisites of the different modules, how to install QAutoLibrary and guides on how to use the different modules on your projects.
+QAutoLibrary Instructions on how to install prerequisites of the different modules, how to install QAutoLibrary and guide on how to use the different modules on your projects.

 ## Prerequisites